Black Lagoon is a Supportive Arts Gallery

 CALLING ALL ARTISTS!

-Black Lagoon is accepting submissions for 2017-2018 group shows: email email@example.com (your website link is preferred, or 3 images included in your email) — work must be from 2015-2017 and not already shown in Austin Texas.
+Black Lagoon is accepting submissions for 2017-2018 group shows: email email@example.com (your website link is preferred, or 3 images included in your email) — work must be from 2016-2017 and not already shown in an Austin Texas "Gallery" setting.
 Please allow 2-3 months for a response, especially during the summer season.
 Thank you!

 THE WILD STILL | 2017 Exhibition With Ryan Cooper & Amado Peña, through June 11 by Appointment